abeldekat/lazyflex.nvim/README.md

     },
   },

-  -- Disable telescope and all plugins in the lsp module -- plugins: 8 disabled
+  -- LazyVim: disable telescope and all plugins in the lsp module -- Plugins: 8 disabled
   {
     "abeldekat/lazyflex.nvim",
     import = "lazyflex.hook",